Commentary Matthew 3

 What then does that look like?
 How does one ask?
 Very Simple….”Lord, may I have the Holy Spirit.”

-Ask that, and keep asking it until you receive the Holy Spirit.
-Remember that verse said Seek after it, and The Holy Spirit will be given to you.
+Ask that, and keep asking until you receive the Holy Spirit.
+Remember that verse said that the person who seeks, finds.
+The Holy Spirit will be given to you if you ask, seek and knock.